-On September 18 and 19, the Paulson Institute, in partnership with the Chinese Center for International Economic Exchanges (CCIEE), convened a group of top Chinese and international experts for a workshop in Beijing with officials from the Beijing, Tianjin and Hebei (Jing-Jin-Ji) region to exchange best practices and explore strategies to improve air quality in China.
-The group of 80 experts discussed ways to reduce air pollution and how China can build a stronger environmental enforcement system.
+Beijing, China—The Paulson Institute, in partnership with the Chinese Center for International Economic Exchanges (CCIEE), convened a group of top Chinese and international experts in Beijing for a two-day workshop with local officials from the Beijing, Tianjin and Hebei (Jing-Jin-Ji) region to exchange best practices and explore strategies to improve air quality in China.
+The group discussed ways to reduce air pollution and how China can build a stronger environmental enforcement system.

 “This workshop has focused on positive, concrete steps that can help China resolve its air quality problems, by reviewing best practices from the international experience and recent research by Chinese and international experts,” said Elle Carberry, Managing Director of the Paulson Institute’s Climate Change and Air Quality Program.
 “We hope to help China design an advanced strategy based on pragmatic, proven solutions for how the nation can achieve its new regional approach to tackling air pollution.”

 “The Chinese government is committed to tackling air pollution.
 It is a complicated system-engineering project that requires in-depth research and discussion.
 This workshop will be a platform for Chinese and international experts to exchange views and explore an advanced strategy to reduce air pollution,” said WEI Jianguo, Vice Chairman of CCIEE.

 The experts participating in the workshop are focused on six areas:

 - Helping to build consensus on key principles to drive China’s national strategy

 - Devising recommendations for trans-border challenges in the air-quality improvement plans for the Jing-Jin-Ji area